Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 > IMPORTANT: when interacting with pallets you MUST use the Signed button in blue to sign all the transactions, not SUDO, neither Unsigned

-> this is excatly the step one of the M2 delivery demo tutorial that ensure that the configuration display circuit is used by the Garble Circuit Factory
+> this is exactly the step one of the M2 delivery demo tutorial that ensure that the configuration display circuit is used by the Garble Circuit Factory

 ## 1. Generate with `ocwCircuits` the configuration display circuit